 Thanks for reading.

+P.S.
 I believe that finding meaning in pain is part of creating and building a life worth living, and this is a concept taught in DBT.
 Part of my process and story is that I have gone through much pain, largely in part to having BPD, but I managed to overcome the disorder and no longer meet the criteria for the diagnosis.
 YES, this is possible.
 I now help people like us from around the world to have hope and to learn the skills that I learned.
-You can learn more on my ABOUT page.
+You can learn more on our ABOUT page.